© David Curtis 2018

-I was the associate in charge of the project for the executive architect TSA of Nevada (the Stubbins Associates) in 2001.
+I was a senior professional for the executive architect TSA of Nevada (the Stubbins Associates) in 2001.

 The internal truss (fully clad, both sides in 1/2″ corten) was fully suspended from the underside of the hotel tower.
 It has been reconfigured, if not completely removed.